balderekjk2/tailwind-in-vim/README.md

 ## Preliminary assumptions

-1. You have Python 3 installed on your system.
+1. You have Python 3.2 or higher installed on your system.
 See official downloads [here](https://www.python.org/downloads/).
    - In a shell type `python --version`
-   - If you see `Python 3.x.x`, you have Python 3 installed
+   - If you see `Python 3.x.x`, you have Python 3 installed.
+The second number should be 2 or higher.
 2. You have vim installed.

 ## Getting started